chethanjjj/kyrios/README.md

 ## Objective

-Apply machine learning techniques to healthcare data to identify at-risk patients
+Apply machine learning techniques to formula 1 data to predict aspects of a race